-The contract is a lump sum and the anticipated spend under the contract is above the CEO's
+The contract is a lump sum and the anticipated spend under the contract is above the CEO's financial delegation.
+The contract is required to be awarded by Council.

 - 1. award contract G1825-23 Maryborough Town Hall Electrical and AV Works to EPM&C Pty Ltd for a lump sum of \$539,639.20 (including GST); and - 2. authorises the Chief Executive Officer to formally execute the contract and approve additional spend as required for contingencies and variations up to 20% (\$107,873.04 including GST) above the contract sum.